Greek Food for Beginners

 4. Stifado or Stifatho, Greek Beef Stew

 What to eat in Greece or your local Greek restaurant?
-Anything Greek, prepared with love from the best ingredients your chef can find.
+Order anything Greek, prepared with love from the best ingredients your chef can find.
 Find out more on our Greek Food Blog.

 Gythio Greek Fishing harbour